aaronpk/openid-connect-full-backchannel-logout/draft-parecki-openid-connect-full-backchannel-logout.md

 --- abstract

-OpenID Connect 1.0 is an identity layer on top of the OAuth 2.0 {{RFC6749}} protocol.
+OpenID Connect 1.0 {{OpenID}} is an identity layer on top of the OAuth 2.0 {{RFC6749}} protocol.
 It enables Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.

 OpenID Connect Back-Channel Logout defines a mechanism for an OP to signal to an RP that a user should be logged out.
 However, it recommends that refresh tokens issued with the `offline_access` scope SHOULD NOT be revoked.